Angel Has Fallen: Five Reasons You'll Love It

 Angel Has Fallen arrived in cinemas this week and sees Butler return for a third movie in the Fallen franchise, with Morgan Freeman also reprising his role as Allan Trumbull, who finds himself promoted to US President.
 New additions this time around include Jada Pinkett-Smith, Nick Nolte and Danny Huston.

-We the film in UK cinemas now, we caught a screening and rounded up five things we think fans of the franchise will love about its latest instalment...
+The film is in stores this week and, ahead of its release in cinemas earlier this year, we caught a screening and rounded up five things we think fans of the franchise will love about its latest instalment...

 The action is turned up all the way to 11